sanshanjianke/SillyTavern_ConnectPeripherals/README.md

 # SillyTavern_ConnectPeripherals
 Used for connecting AI toys to SillyTavern
-# IS TESTING DON'T USE
+# IS TESTING, DON'T USE!